Kinae/k-rabbitmq-cdr/README.md

 ## Additional information about the project

 I started this small project from a need at my work: I can not copy message from one RabbitMQ to another.
-I have multiple needs and currently I have found nothing that exist to fulfill them.
+I have multiple needs, and currently I have found nothing that exist to fulfill them.

-The projet can integrate three differents sources and targets (AMQP, AWS S3, File system).
+The project can integrate three different sources and targets (AMQP, AWS S3, File system).
 What you can do:
 - copy all RabbitMQ messages from a queue into a bucket S3
 - transfer from one RabbitMQ queue in production env to RabbitMQ queue in debug env